 - Choose a repellent that provides protection for the amount of time that you will be outdoors.
 Higher concentration of the active ingredient is good if you are planning long hours outdoors.
 You can also reapply repellents sparingly if you are outside longer than expected.

 - Heavy application of repellents is unnecessary.

-- The EPA reports that DEET is safe for children of all ages, although kids should not use it on their own.
+- The EPA reports that DEET is safe for all children, however, kids should not use it on their own.
 When using repellent on a child, choose a product that contains no more than 30% concentration of DEET, since in higher concentrations, if the chemical is absorbed by the skin, it can be toxic.

 - Do not use aerosol or pump products in enclosed areas or directly over the face.